monero-ecosystem/monero-GUI-guide/README.md

 + On **reddit**: just PM /u/erciccione

 ## Donations
-The creation and maintainment of this guide require a lot of hours of work.
+The creation and maintainance of this guide require a lot of hours of work.
 I think it's a very useful document and I'm happy to work on it voluntarily.
-The only problem is that the creation/maintainment of the guide **requires** a high consumption of beer.
+The only problem is that the creation/maintainance of the guide **requires** a high consumption of beer.
 If you would like to help me refill my fridge and show the middle finger to my liver, consider donating to this Monero address:
 &nbsp;

 84fCZdZik8KauctPhh6ZQ1KgMb99zpKKQWvR6kSCedtr4L596YjLiaaFYqhUU9pV6qXWjTLoNWUVCiKinC9uFKuq8azHTit